-- (a) a community, controlled, foundation or voluntary aided school - (b) a community or foundation special school - (c) a non-maintained special school - (d) a pupil referral unit (PRU) - (e) a free school - (f) a maintained nursery school - (g) a City Technology College (CTC), College, Career & Technology Academy (CCTA) or Academy - (h) an independent school if named in a child's Statement of Special Educational Needs
+- (a) a community, controlled, foundation or voluntary aided school - (b) a community or foundation special school - (c) a non-maintained special school - (d) a pupil referral unit (PRU) - (e) a free school - (f) a maintained nursery school - (g) a City Technology College (CTC), College, Career & Technology Academy (CCTA) or Academy - (h) an independent school if named in a child's EHCP

-2.3 The nearest qualifying school is the closest qualifying school (see 2.2) to the pupil's home address, with places available, that provides education appropriate to the age, ability, and aptitude of the pupil and takes into account any special educational needs that pupil may have.
+2.3 The qualifying school for a pupil is either the closest qualifying school (see 2.2) to the pupil's home address, with places available, that provides education appropriate to the age, ability, and aptitude of the pupil and takes into account any special educational needs that pupil may have, or the priority area school (as defined by Warwickshire County Council here) in which the pupil resides.
+Priority areas for faith and selective schools are not included within this definition.
+This means that some children will have two qualifying schools.
 Parents who choose a different school or unit will not normally qualify for transport assistance, except where agreement is reached under the rules set out in Dudley MBC v Shurvington (2012).